tailorvj/lanternflytv/README.md

 - Get a list of URLs from Firebase
 - Display the URLs in a full screen browser
 - Rotate through the URLs in a playlist
+- Auotmatic x64 and arm64 builds from build branch

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: